The Clear Edge

 • Action steps

-• Schedule all critical risk calls (within 48 hours = by Thursday)
+• Schedule all critical risk calls within 48 hours, so they’re completed by Thursday.

-• Schedule all high-risk calls (within 7 days = by next Tuesday)
+• Schedule all high-risk calls within 7 days, so they’re completed by next Tuesday.

 • Draft moderate risk emails